ssaket/eeg-pipeline/README.md

 # EEG Pipeline

 An EEG pipeline for encoding and decoding analysis built using MNE python.
-The pipeline design is highly influenced by [`sklearn.pipeline.Pipeline`](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html#sklearn-pipeline-pipeline).
-The steps are passed as a list.
+The pipeline design is highly influenced by [`sklearn.pipeline.Pipeline`](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html#sklearn-pipeline-pipeline) and processing steps are passed as a list.

 In this repository, we use the pipeline to perform cleaning, ICA, ERP peak calculation, Mass Univariate analysis and Decoding Analysis on subjects from ERPcore [[1](#references)] for the P300 task.